MRT Line 7 (Metro Manila): Construction

 Originally, the site in Bulacan was subject to a legal case after the property owner questioned the expropriation at the Malolos Regional Trial Court Branch 11.
 If it was pushed through, the cost of the project would have multiplied ninefold from ₱67.105 million to ₱598.905 million.
 Transport Assistant Secretary Goddes Hope Oliveros-Libiran stated that it would take forever to resolve the case and it will no longer be pursued.
 The case in Bulacan has prompted San Miguel to conduct a scheduled partial operation of the line from North Avenue to a station in Fairview in 2021.

-In 2021, the project was realigned.
-Due to right-of-way issues, the original site of the Tala and San Jose del Monte station was relocated, and the guideway leading to the station itself was realigned, now passing through the Quirino Highway alignment instead of passing through Pangarap Village, which has been disputed for years.
+On April 14, 2023, DOTr, SMC, and the Quezon City government broke ground for pre-construction works along West Avenue, where an elevated turnback guideway would be built.

-As of May 2024, the project is 66.07% complete.
-The line was planned to undergo "demonstration runs" by 2023 and full operations by 2024-2025; but was later deemed no longer feasible, targeting full operations by the second quarter of 2025 instead, with DoTr Project Management Service (PMS) Director Eduardo D. Mangalili citing the completion of the depot as the main factor.
+As of May 2024, the project is 69.86% complete.
+In 2022, DOTr planned to conduct demonstration runs in 2023 and full operations by 2024–2025.
+This was later deemed no longer feasible, with DoTr Project Management Service (PMS) Director Eduardo D. Mangalili citing the completion of the depot as the main factor.
+It now targets to open 12 stations from North Triangle to Sacred Heart by December 2025 instead, with Tala station following by 2026.

+However, the right-of-way issues, especially in San Jose del Monte, continue to delay the project.
+In May 2024, the local government of SJDM requested that the station and alignment along Quirino Highway be diverted.
+The area where the station was supposed to be built is "too tight and many buildings will be affected", according to Transportation Secretary Jaime Bautista.
+SJDM Mayor Arthur Robes suggested to divert the station to a bypass instead of Quirino Highway.

+On April 13, 2025, scaffolding along West Avenue, Quezon City collapsed.
+No one was hurt, but the incident affected nearby electric cables.

+As of March 2025, NEDA states that the project is now 78.63% complete and were informed during a field inspection that test runs are scheduled for April 2025.
+The new target for partial operation is in 2026 while the target for full operation is still in 2027.

+As of June 2025, the MRT‑7 project is approximately 83% complete and is on track for partial operations in early 2027.